spacelift-io/user-documentation/docs/concepts/run/README.md

 ![](<../../assets/screenshots/run_priority.png>)

+Runs can be prioritized manually or automatically, using a [push policy](../policy/push-policy/README.md#prioritization).
+Note that we only recommend automatic prioritization in special circumstances.
+For most users, the default prioritization (tracked runs, then proposed runs, then drift detection runs) provides an optimal user experience.

 ## Zero Trust Model

 For your most sensitive Stacks you can use additional verification of Runs based on arbitrary metadata you can provide to Runs when creating or confirming them.